ScintillatorSynth/Scintillator/src/doc/Render-Scheduler.md

 a counter of number of times we were late and then report that periodically).
 We use the high precision clock and report accurate timestamps on each frame render.

+The swapchain *has* to be configured in FIFO mode for this to work, because in MAILBOX mode the present queue will happy accept infinite new frames, just replacing the old one in the queue with the newer one.